Featured Image Above by Megan Asche

 - Honey Bee Diagnostic Lab Fund– Supports research on honey bee colony health.

-- Honey Bee Research Facility – These funds will build a specialized research facility.
-See proposed facility architectural renderings.
+- Honey Bee Research Facility – These funds will help support bee research in the facility.

 - James, Maurice T. and Helen – Entomology Museum Fund – Created by Maurice and Helen James, the fund is used to support and promote the M. T. James Entomological Collection.
 Funds are used to maintain and promulgate the Collection, support visiting scholars, and enhance the museum reference library.